 How Proton Therapy Effectively Treats Pediatric Cancer

 Because protons can be precisely controlled, pediatric proton therapy is ideal for tumors located near growing tissues in the spinal cord and brain, eyes, ears or mouth.
-For sarcomas and lymphomas, proton therapy also delivers less radiation to the heart, lungs, and intestines.
-Healthy tissues surrounding the pediatric cancer are spared from excess radiation, meaning physicians can deliver more potent doses of proton radiation directly to the child’s tumor.
+For sarcomas and lymphomas, proton therapy may also deliver less radiation to the heart, lungs, and intestines.
+Healthy tissues surrounding the pediatric cancer are spared from excess radiation, meaning physicians can deliver more potent doses of radiation directly to the child’s tumor.